The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Introduction

-Inconsistency in Joy's law studies are also due to difference practices in fitting.
+Inconsistency in Joy's law studies are also due to different practices in fitting.
 One issue is whether or not the fits are allowed to have a y-intercept or are forced through the origin.
-The average tilt values near the equator are not zero, indicating that a fit through the origin may not be warranted. \citet{wang:1989, norton:2005, mcclintock:2013, Li:2018} do not force the fit through 0 and \citet{tlatova:2018} states ``The presence of an offset in the non-zero tilt at solar equator is a clear indication that the Coriolis force alone cannot explain the active region tilt."
+The average tilt values near the equator are not zero, suggesting that a fit through the origin may not be warranted. \citet{wang:1989, norton:2005, mcclintock:2013}, and \citet{Li:2018} do not force the fit through 0 and \citet{tlatova:2018} states ``The presence of an offset in the non-zero tilt at solar equator is a clear indication that the Coriolis force alone cannot explain the active region tilt."

-Another issue is the practice of fitting the averages of data binned in latitude as done by \citet{dasi-espuig:2010, stenflo:2012, mcclintock:2013}, as opposed to fitting all the data points at once as done by \citet{li:2012, Li:2018} and this paper.
-Fitting the binned averages reduces the uncertainty on the returned slope of Joy's law but may misrepresent the data as the fit gives equal weight to bins containing different numbers of data points.
+Another issue is the practice of fitting the averages of data binned in latitude as done by \citet{dasi-espuig:2010, stenflo:2012, mcclintock:2013} and \citet{sreedevi:2024}, as opposed to fitting all the data points at once as done by \citet{li:2012, Li:2018}, and this paper.
+Fitting the binned averages reduces the uncertainty on the returned slope of Joy's law but may misrepresent the data, as the fit gives equal weight to bins containing different numbers of data points.

-Analyzing the tilt angles independently by hemisphere is motivated by observations that the northern and southern hemispheres appear to be only moderately to strongly coupled, producing different sunspot numbers and sunspot area \citep{temmer:2006} in each cycle and having temporal phase shifts for the peak time of the sunspot production and polar field reversals (see \citet{norton:2014} and references therein). \citet{li:2012, mcclintock:2013, Li:2018} report differences in $\bar{\gamma}$ in the northern and southern hemispheres that are statistically significant.
+Analyzing the tilt angles independently by hemisphere is motivated by observations that the northern and southern hemispheres appear to be only moderately to strongly coupled, producing different sunspot numbers and sunspot areas \citep{temmer:2006} in each cycle and having temporal phase shifts for the peak time of the sunspot production and polar field reversal (see \citealt{norton:2014} and references therein). \citet{li:2012, mcclintock:2013}, and \citet{Li:2018} report differences in $\bar{\gamma}$ in the northern and southern hemispheres that are statistically significant.

+The remainder of the report is structured as follows.
+Section~\ref{sec:methods} describes the data and methods.
+Results are presented in Section~\ref{sec:results}, beginning with the average tilt angles and Joy's law characteristics determined for Cycle 24 combining data from both hemispheres.
+Subsections provide additional details: Section~\ref{sec:hem} shows the northern and southern hemispheric data separately.
+Section~\ref{sec:phase} compares tilts in Cycle 24 when the ARs are 20\% and 100\% emerged to investigate dependence on the phase of emergence.
+Section~\ref{sec:size} looks at tilt as a function of AR size at the time when the ARs are 100\% emerged.
+Section~\ref{sec:cycles} explores the differences and similarities between Cycles 23, 24 and 25.
+Finally, Section~\ref{sec:cm} examines the differences in tilts and Joy's law when ARs are sampled at their central meridian crossing time versus the time when they are 100\% emerged.
+Section~\ref{sec:discussion} discusses the relevance of our findings.